 6.37.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:
+In future language design and evolution activities, consider the following items:

 Because the ability to perform reinterpretation is sometimes necessary, but the need for it is rare, putting caution labels on operations that permit reinterpretation.
 For example, the operation in Ada that permits unconstrained reinterpretation is called Unchecked_Conversion.